metrico/opentelemetry-trace-sampling-demo/README.md

 # grafana + qryn = correlated logs, traces, metrics
 This repository hosts a [ClickHouse](https://clickhouse.com) centric alternative for the Grafana [blog post](https://grafana.com/blog/2022/05/11/an-introduction-to-trace-sampling-with-grafana-tempo-and-grafana-agent/?mdm=social&utm_source=li&utm_medium=social) on tail sampling functionality

-💡 _qryn APIs are transparently compatible with Grafana Loki and Tempo APIs_
+💡 _qryn APIs are transparently compatible with Grafana Loki and Tempo APIs - no plugins!_

 📦 The repository features a Docker Compose file that includes: